Neglecting and mistreating your skin may not affect you today, but it's bound to catch up to you overtime.

-Using Face Wipes to Remove Makeup Removing your makeup at the end of the day is one of the most important things you can do to maintain good skin, yet many people think they can skip a night every now and then.
-Think again though, because each time you do you’re risking waking up to problem skin.
-Facial wipes are super handy when it comes to things like removing makeup, but they don’t go far enough.
-When you use a facial wipe to remove makeup, it just pushes the product around the face but doesn’t deep clean.
+Face wipes are handy to do the job, but they don’t go far enough.
+When you use a face wipe to remove makeup, it just pushes the product around the face but doesn’t deep clean.
 To truly remove your makeup at the end of the day, you need be using a cleanser.
 Do NOT replace your cleansing routine with a face wipe!
-Remember, cleansing is the best way to get glowing skin.

-Not Protecting Your Skin "I don't go out in the sun too much," you say, "I just drive to and from work," you say.
-Even if you're not basking in the sun, limited exposure can have a damaging effect on your skin, making it important to protect your skin every day.
-If you are taking care of your skin with products such as exfoliants, peels or facial masks, these may contain ingredients that will make your skin even more vulnerable to sun damage.
-Our tip: always remember to use sun protection.
+f you are taking care of your skin with products such as exfoliants, peels or facial masks, these may contain ingredients that will make your skin even more vulnerable to sun damage.
+ALWAYS use sun protection.